Davin7/2DInverseKinematics/README.md

 In the Unity Editor, each script will have the following public parameters to set for the 2D inverse kinematics prefab that you are building:

 RootIK:
+    seg: the top segment of the armature heirarchy, in the above example, Segment0
+    control: the control object the inverse kinematics armature will follow, in the above example, Control
+    numSegments: the number of segment gameobjects the RootIK script will "dig" into and add to the Root's List<Segment> armature

+SegmentIK: